Adam Forepaugh: Circus career

 Forepaugh entered the circus business in 1864, when he sold 44 horses to John V. "Pogey" O'Brien for $9,000 to use in the Tom King Excelsior Circus.
 O'Brien could not repay the loan and Forepaugh assumed partial ownership of the circus.
 The next year, he and O'Brien purchased the Jerry Mabie Menagerie and created two circuses with their combined assets: The Great National Circus and the Dan Rice Circus.
 Forepaugh sold the Great National Circus and renamed the Dan Rice Circus as his own name.
+In November of 1865 Forepaugh opened the Philadelphia Circus and Menagerie at 10th and Callowhill Streets.
+This was the first permanent home of his touring circus show.
 His circus toured 250 or more days each year and employed over 400 performers and workmen.
 His annual average profit exceeded $300,000.

 Forepaugh was different from most of his fellow circus operators.
 Already independently wealthy when he entered the circus business, he was much less a showman and much more a businessman—a stark contrast to P. T. Barnum and the Ringling Brothers.
 He was intimately involved in all aspects of the circus business.
 He would regularly seat himself at the main entrance into the circus, a vantage point that ensured that his face was seen by all and from which, it was rumored, he could estimate the night's receipts to hold his employees accountable.
 Through the 1870s and into the 1880s, Forepaugh and P. T. Barnum had the two largest circuses in the nation.
 Forepaugh had more animals than Barnum and generally paid higher salaries to the much-favored European talent.
 The two men constantly fought each other over rights to perform in the most-favored venues.